bagasong/forbioinfo/README.md

 # forbioinfo
-for moya

-this program is design to make this:
+intentionally designed for moya, this program is designed to make this:

 BSDFG
 <br>SFGIE